odpi/specs/ODP-Runtime.md

 -   ODP Platforms MUST NOT change public APIs, where an API is defined as either a Java API (aka "Apache Hadoop ABI") or a REST API.
 See the [Apache Hadoop Compatibility guidelines](http://hadoop.apache.org/docs/r2.7.1/hadoop-project-dist/hadoop-common/Compatibility.html#Java_Binary_compatibility_for_end-user_applications_i.e._Apache_Hadoop_ABI) for more information.

+-   ODP Platforms MUST NOT modify version strings output by Hadoop components, such as those displayed in log files, or returnd via public API's.

 -   An ODP Platform MUST keep the same basic directory layout and content as the equivalent Apache component.
 Changes to that directory layout MUST be enabled by the component itself with the appropriate configurations for that layout configured.
 > Comment (SCG): A clarifying example here would be useful